Introducing HomeLINK Case Management – register your interest here

 Download Toolkit

-How can social landlords identify damp and mould issues in their properties?
+How can you identify damp and mould issues in a property?

-Regular inspections can help identify signs of damp, such as:
+Regular inspections can help identify signs of damp and mould, such as:

 • Musty smells or mould spots on walls, ceilings, or around windows